KobayashiComputing/DailyDues/dev_plan.md

 #### (or maybe) GTK

 An option for the UI is [GTK](https://www.gtk.org/).
 This one is mature, with support for both Python and C/C++, and is available for both Windows and Linux.

+This is more complex than just 'pip install PyGObject'.
+It looks like we need to use the process described in the [gvsbuild](https://github.com/wingtk/gvsbuild) repository on GitHub.

 #### GUI Toolkit Integration